-LECOM has designated the Title IX Coordinator to oversee complaints of sexual misconduct at LECOM.
-An individual who has experienced sexual misconduct has the right to choose whether to report the incident to LECOM's Title IX Coordinator/designee or a Deputy Title IX Coordinator.
-These officials are trained to work with individuals who report sexual misconduct and have knowledge about resources and services, both on and off campus, including the availability of supportive measures.
+LECOM has designated the Title IX Coordinator to oversee complaints of discrimination on the basis of sex at LECOM.
+An individual who has experienced discrimination on the basis of sex has the right to choose whether to report the incident to LECOM's Title IX Coordinator/designee or a Deputy Title IX Coordinator.
+These officials are trained to work with individuals who report discrimination on the basis of sex and have knowledge about resources and services, both on and off campus, including the availability of supportive measures.

-LECOM Title IX Coordinator and Deputy Coordinators

 Institutional Title IX Coordinator

 Aaron E. Susmarski, J.D.

-Institutional Director of Human Resources
+Institutional Director of Human Resources (814) 860-5101 asusmarski@lecom.edu ncarty@lecom.edu dhorne@lecom.edu

-(814) 860-5101

-asusmarski@lecom.edu

-LECOM Erie

-Dr. Nancy Carty, Deputy Coordinator Assistant Dean of Preclinical Education (814) 866-8418 ncarty@lecom.edu
+LECOM Erie (Erie, Pennsylvania) Dr. Nancy Carty, Deputy Coordinator Assistant Dean of Preclinical Education (814) 866-8418

-LECOM Bradenton (including DeFuniak Springs)

-Ms. Debra Horne, Deputy Coordinator Director of Student Affairs (941) 782-5933 dhorne@lecom.edu
+LECOM Bradenton (Bradenton, Florida; includes DeFuniak Springs, Florida) Ms. Debra Horne, Deputy Coordinator Director of Student Affairs (941) 782-5933